klinker24/Android-TextView-LinkBuilder/README.md

     .build(); // create the clickable links
 ```

-With version 1.1.0, you can create a `CharSequence` from a `String` instead of creating and applying the links directly to the `TextView`.
+You can also create a `CharSequence` instead of creating and applying the links directly to the `TextView`.
 Do not forget to set the movement method on your `TextView`'s after you have applied the `CharSequence`, or else the links will not be clickable.

 ```java
 // find the text view.
 Used to create the link builder